OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The `name` attribute is assigned a value of “[*]_test” in accordance with Section 4.2.2.</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute is assigned a value of “[\*]_test” in accordance with [Section 4.2.2](#4-2-2-tests).</td>
     </tr>
     <tr>
       <td>03</td>
-      <td>The `documentation` element describes what endpoint metadata this particular OVAL Test is designed to collect and evaluate.
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element describes what endpoint metadata this particular OVAL Test is designed to collect and evaluate.
 Any necessary clarifications to the scope of this OVAL Test should be provided here. </td>
     </tr>
 	<tr>
       <td>05-09</td>
-      <td>The `element_mapping` construct explicitly correlates the associated OVAL Test, Object, State, and Item constructs and must always be present.
+      <td>The <span style="font-family: 'Courier New'">element_mapping</span> construct explicitly correlates the associated OVAL Test, Object, State, and Item constructs and must always be present.
-	<br/><br/>In most cases, the relevant OVAL Test name should be used to update the test, object, state, and item components of the `element_mapping` construct with [*]_test, [*]_object, [*]_state, and [*]_item.
+	<br/><br/>In most cases, the relevant OVAL Test name should be used to update the test, object, state, and item components of the <span style="font-family: 'Courier New'">element_mapping</span> construct with [\*]_test, [\*]_object, [\*]_state, and [\*]_item.
 With that said, it is important to note that it is also possible to map new OVAL Tests to existing OVAL Items as exemplified with the win-def:fileeffectiverights53_test and win-sc:fileeffectiverights_item.
-	<br/><br/>The `target_namespace` attribute identifies the namespace URI of the platform-specific OVAL System Characteristics Model associated with the OVAL Test.</td>
+	<br/><br/>The <span style="font-family: 'Courier New'">target_namespace</span> attribute identifies the namespace URI of the platform-specific OVAL System Characteristics Model associated with the OVAL Test.</td>
     </tr>
 	<tr>
       <td>13-20</td>
-      <td>All OVAL Tests have their own Schematron rules for verifying that they only reference the associated OVAL Objects and States as defined in the `element_mapping`.
+      <td>All OVAL Tests have their own Schematron rules for verifying that they only reference the associated OVAL Objects and States as defined in the <span style="font-family: 'Courier New'">element_mapping</span>.
 Please adhere to Schematron best practices when defining these rules.</td>
     </tr>
 	<tr>
       <td>23-32</td>
-      <td>This `complexType` element must always be present and verbatim for every OVAL Test.
-Every OVAL Test extends the `oval-def:TestType` construct and contains one `object` element followed by zero or more `state` elements.</td>
+      <td>This <span style="font-family: 'Courier New'">complexType</span> element must always be present and verbatim for every OVAL Test.
+Every OVAL Test extends the <span style="font-family: 'Courier New'">oval-def:TestType</span> construct and contains one <span style="font-family: 'Courier New'">object</span> element followed by zero or more <span style="font-family: 'Courier New'">state</span> elements.</td>
     </tr>
   </tbody>
 </table>

 #### 3.1.1 Designing an OVAL Item
 The first step in designing a new OVAL Item for the OVAL Language is to determine what posture attribute data needs to be collected off of an endpoint as well as justification for doing so.
 In its simplest form, an OVAL Item is a logical set of entities that model posture attribute data collected from an endpoint.
 Typically, this posture attribute data consists of information that uniquely identifies the system structure on the endpoint as well as additional metadata about that system structure that may need to be assessed.
 This could be a registry key on a Windows endpoint, a process on a UNIX endpoint, or an installed RPM on a Red Hat Linux endpoint.
-Each OVAL Item should have a name that follows the conventions in Section 4.2.5 and extends the abstract `oval-sc:ItemType` construct in the OVAL System Characteristics Model.
-Below is an excerpt from the schema for the `win-sc:file_item` which demonstrates a typical OVAL Item in the OVAL Language.
+Each OVAL Item should have a name that follows the conventions in [Section 4.2.5](#4-2-5-items) and extends the abstract <span style="font-family: 'Courier New'">oval-sc:ItemType</span> construct in the OVAL System Characteristics Model.
+Below is an excerpt from the schema for the <span style="font-family: 'Courier New'">win-sc:file_item</span> which demonstrates a typical OVAL Item in the OVAL Language.

 ```xml
 01<xsd:element name="file_item" substitutionGroup="oval-sc:item">